-Inverted predicate expression tables and inverted relation tables are interpreted similarly to inverted function tables except that the header H_1 consists of predicate expressions rather than terms.
-The result of the evaluation of an inverted predicate expression table is the Boolean value true or false, whereas the evaluation of an inverted relation table is a relation.
+Inverted predicate expression tables and inverted relation tables are interpreted similarly to inverted function tables except that the header $H_1$ consists of predicate expressions rather than terms.
+The result of the evaluation of an inverted predicate expression table is the Boolean value true or false, whereas the evaluation of an inverted relation of an inverted relation.